SailnMobula/zero2prod/README.md

 # zero2prod
-Rust example for "From Zero to Prod"
+Rust example for "Zero to production in Rust"